warungpintar/warung-config/CONTRIBUTING.md

 ## Commit messages and Pull Request titles

-We are following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guideline to determine semantic version and changelog auto generation.
+We are following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines to determine semantic version and changelog auto generation.
 Currently, the presets that we use is [angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).

 ### Type